 Description of the Procedure

-An artery in the groin or arm will be selected for use.
-A local anesthetic will be injected into the area to numb the injection site.
+An artery in the groin or arm will be chosen.
+A medicine will be injected into the area to make it numb.

 Immediately After Procedure

-You will be taken to a recovery room and monitored.
+You will be taken to a recovery room.
+The care team will monitor blood pressure, heart beat, and other factors.

 How Long Will It Take?